tillersystems/TestiOS/README.md

 # Senior iOS Test

-You are free to edit what's you want !
-It's a base code to help you to start.
+You are free to edit whatever you want !
+It is a base code to help you get started.

 GOAL: Manage async job execution in a serial queue: handle success and error, have a look on queue execution...
-> Example in a real world: manage print jobs on a printer.
+> Example in a real life : manage print jobs on a printer.

-**Check in playground to understand following instructions.**
+**Check the playground to understand the following instructions.**

-1. Implement given protocols:
+1. Implement the given protocols:
-  * a An `AsyncJob`, which implement a `Job`
+  * a An `AsyncJob`, which implements a `Job`
-  * b. a `TestQueues` which implement a `Jobqueue`
+  * b. a `TestQueues` which implements a `JobQueue`
-2. In Job `execute()` -> generate a async job which print a console log after X seconds.
-X is Int number between 1 and 10.
-Job have a timeout error after 5seconds waiting.
+2. In Job `execute()` -> generate an async job which prints a console log after X seconds.
+X is an Int number between 1 and 10.
+The Job triggers a timeout error if it waits 5 seconds.
 3. Complete *main* func
 4. Complete *main2* func
 5. Comments